Why do I get hand or finger pain from playing the ocarina?

 You can vary how your fingers are bent along their length, from keeping them relatively straight and bending from the knuckle, to having them curved gently along their length as shown above, to having almost all of the bend in the last joint of the finger.

 Generally, you want to take a middle ground here and have gently curved fingers.
-That being said, going to one extreme or the other may be needed depending on the relative lengths of your fingers, and the ocarina.
+That being said, going to one extreme or the other may be needed depending on the relative lengths of your fingers and the ocarina.